AKA: amyl, butyl, isobutyl nitrite, aromas, liquid incense, room deodoriser

 Useful to know:

-Because poppers can kill an erection, it’s better to put a condom on before the first hit of poppers.
+Because poppers can kill a hard-on, it’s better to put a condom on before the first hit.

-Poppers easily catch fire so should be kept away from naked flames, cigarettes, etc.
+Poppers can easily catch fire so keep it away from naked flames, cigarettes, etc.

 You should avoid poppers if you’ve got:

 - a heart condition

 - glaucoma (an eye condition).